-As of December 31, 2015, there are no outstanding bonds that are convertible into, or warrants or options to acquire shares issued by or on behalf of the Company.
-Dufry has a Performance Share Unit (PSU) plan, the essentials of which are disclosed in the "Remuneration Report" on page 233 ff.
+As of December 31, 2016, there are no outstanding bonds that are convertible into, or warrants or options to acquire shares issued by or on behalf of the Company.
+Dufry has certain share-based payments, the essentials of which are disclosed in the "Remuneration Report" on page 229 ff.